kubernetes/enhancements/keps/sig-network/20191104-iptables-no-cluster-cidr.md

 we can say with very high confidence that the traffic originated from outside the cluster.
 This would be simplest change with respect to re-writing the rule without any assumptions on how the pod networking is setup.

-### iptables - redirecting pod traffic to external VIP to cluster IP
+### iptables - redirecting pod traffic to external loadbalancer VIP to cluster IP

 The [rule here currently](
   https://github.com/kubernetes/kubernetes/blob/master/pkg/proxy/iptables/proxier.go#L1248-L1260